 - Act as independent experts

-- Attend a minimum of two-thirds of all Workgroup meetings
+- Attend a minimum of one half of all Workgroup meetings

 - Undertake work outside of meetings (such as reviewing documents sent by email)